Interfaces and error checking golang

 Let's see some code

-first we define a custom error MyError
+first we define a custom error MyError and we implement the error interface.

 we define 2 functions: